Pitchkit

 Some of the best early-stage pitches I've seen weren't even in a deck.
 They were in Notion.
 Or a simple doc.
 The format doesn't matter.
 What matters is whether the story holds up.

-What PitchKit does (and why I built it) is help founders structure that narrative first before you make slides.
+What Pitchkit does (and why I built it) is help founders structure that narrative first before you make slides.
 Because it's painfully obvious when you haven't thought it through.

 3. What investors actually do with your deck